waterhackweek/whw2020_firewater/README.md

 * UC Davis science brief - [Rim Fire impacts on Sierra Lakes](https://tahoe.ucdavis.edu/rim-fire)
 * Olesky, I.A, Beck, W.s., et al. "SThe role of warm, dry summers and variation in snowpack on phytoplankton dynamics in mountain lakes" Ecology (2020) https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1002/ecy.3132

+---

+### Getting started with the *firewaterenv* conda environment

+Create the environment:

+`conda env create -f environment.yml`

+Activate the environment:

+`conda activate firewaterenv`

+If using the Google Earth Engine API, authenticate your account to access it:

+`earthengine authenticate`

+Then:
+* Shift+RightClick > Copy the URL
+* Go to the URL and then log in to your GEE account when prompted
+* Copy the authentication token from the website
+* Paste the authentication token in the terminal then press Enter